gbif/hp-gbif-be/en/community.md

 If you want to join us, please visit [Become a publisher page](https://www.gbif.org/become-a-publisher) or by contact directly your [Node Manager](mailto:contact@biodivsersity.be).

+The [Belgian BIF mailing list](https://mailman.biodiversity.be/mailman/listinfo/belgianbif) covers the GBIF Community in Belgium.
+It offers a privileged communication channel between the Belgian BIF and the members of this Community.

 ## Our partners abroad

 Our country also is very active on the **Biodiversity informatics** international scene.